ishank-dev/AI-Agents/Ella - Knowledge Transfer/README.md

 - @ishank-dev - RAG Setup with Google ADK
 - @sedhha - Slack Bot
 - @kotianshivani - Slack Bot + Deck Presentation

+This project was developed during as a part of google adk hackathon, all new updates will be a part of this current repository : )

 ## Contributing
 Pull requests are welcome! 🌟
 © 2025 Ella | All Rights Reserved